adriangeerre/popgen.github.io/_docs/generic/admixture.md

 The basic plot shows that the first two PCs contains the most variance (5.49%) while the rest contains a small percent of the variance.
 Given the results, we will plot the two first PCs.
 First, we match the sample id with the population and region.
 Then, we plot the two first PCs colored by region.

+In order to run _ADMIXTURE_ we need to generate the correct input file.
+In this case we are going to use a _.bed_ file and the supporting file (_bim_ and _fam_).
+We can use the following code to generate the file in R.

+{% highlight R %}
+# GDS to BED to use in ADMIXTURE
+snpgdsGDS2BED(variants, "chr22.phase3.gds", sample.id = NULL)
+{% endhighlight %}

 **Admixture software**

+To compute the admixture between the population I followed the recomendation of the manual and compute a range of different K values.
+We expect to have 4 populations, meaning K equal to 5, were the population for America is not independent but a mixture of all the different populations.

+{% highlight Bash %}
+for K in 1 2 3 4 5 6 7 8 9 10; do /home/agomez/programas/admixture/admixture_linux-1.3.0/admixture --cv chr22.phase3.gds.bed $K | tee log$K.out; done
+{% endhighlight %}

 After running the admixture for the different values of _K_ (it tooks a 3/4 hours in my computer), here are out results of the cross-validation: